SoftwareApe/newkitchen/README.md

 ### Benchmarking the old application

 For a successful migration process we would normally establish a baseline for performance (e.g. latency, throughput).
-Since I don't have a RedHat subscription and no access to JBoss EAP, I will leave this step out.

 ### Creating a starting point